adrianocastro189/stormwind-library/documentation/docs/resources/core/factory.md

 # Factory

-The **Factory** is a simple part of the library responsible for emulating the `new` keyword from OOP languages.
+**Factory** is a simple part of the library responsible for emulating the `new` keyword from OOP languages.

 It registers a `new()` method to the library structure that's capable of instantiating classes that are registered in its `classes` property.

 :::warning Model factories are not covered here